 - Nancy Dick, Executive Dean of Humanities & Transitional Studies

 - Cliff Fredrickson, Director of Budget

-- Frank Frias, Director of Enrollment Services & Financial Aid
+- Frank Frias, Acting Dean of Access & Advising

 - Bo Fu, Acting Director of International Outreach